-Conflict Beyond the Wall
+Conflict beyond the Wall

-|War Beyond the Wall|
+|Conflict beyond the Wall|

 |Location||Beyond the Wall|

-|Battles||Fist of the First Men | Bridge of Skulls | Castle Black|
+|Battles||The Fist | Bridge of Skulls | Castle Black|

 Night's Watch Decline

-The King Beyond the Wall and The Great Ranging
+The King-Beyond-the Wall and the Great Ranging

 Even before the beginning of Robert's Rebellion, Mance Rayder, the King-Beyond-the-Wall, was gathering wildling forces around him in an attempt to stave off attacks from the Others and recover the Horn of Winter.
 The Horn was needed as a fail-safe against the Night's Watch, as it was reputed in legend to be able to bring down the entire Wall with a single sounding.
 While most thought that the Horn was just a myth, Mance believed not only that it was real but that he could find it, deep in the frozen mountains known as the Frostfangs.

-- Main article: Battle of the Fist of the First Men
+- Main article: Fight at the Fist

-Mormont's savaged forces managed to make a long march through the snow-covered wilderness to Craster's Keep, a Wildling estate known to the Brothers to be friendly to the Watch.
-The Watch was harried and harassed all through the night as they made their retreat, and by the time that they reached Craster's Keep less than one hundred Brothers remained of the original force.
-It was here, desperate and angry at their situation, that a group of Brothers rebelled and murdered not only Craster but Lord Commander Mormont as well.
-A small group of loyalists managed to escape the carnage and make their way back to the Wall, bringing news of the disastrous expedition's fate.
+Mormont's savaged forces manage to make a long march through the snow-covered wilderness to Craster's Keep, a wildling estate known to the Brothers to be friendly to the Watch.
+The Watch is harried and harassed all through the night as they make their retreat, and by the time that they reach Craster's Keep less than one hundred Brothers remain of the original force.
+It is here, desperate and angry at their situation, that a group of Brothers rebeld and murder not only Craster but Lord Commander Mormont as well.
+A small group of loyalists manage to escape the mutiny at Craster's Keep and make their way back to the Wall, bringing news of the disastrous expedition's fate.

 New Beginnings and Peace

-With King Stannis on the Wall, Mance in irons and the Lord Commander of the Night's Watch dead, along with most of the senior Brothers killed at the Fist or the Gap, the Watch was left in a precarious position of having to not only elect a new Lord Commander but also preserve their political neutrality.
-After a contested election between Lord Denys Mallister, commander of the Shadow Tower, Cotter Pyke, commander of East-Watch and Lord Janos Slynt, Jon Snow's name was placed as a compromise that both Mallister and Pyke could agree upon.
-The political maneuvers of Samwell Tarly securing Mallister's and Pyke's support (to prevent Janos Slynt, who both agreed would make a bad Lord Commander, from being voted in) and some fortunate election night events resulted in Jon Snow becoming the 998th Lord Commander of the Night's Watch.
-Jon Snow attempts to make an alliance between the watch and the wildlings so they can fight there common enemy the Others.
+With King Stannis Baratheon at the Wall, Mance Rayder in irons, and Lord Commander Jeor Mormont dead, along with most of the senior Brothers killed at the Fist or the Gorge, the Night's Watch is left in a precarious position of having to not only elect a new Lord Commander but also preserve their political neutrality.
+After a contested election between Lord Denys Mallister of the Shadow Tower, Cotter Pyke of Eastwatch, and Lord Janos Slynt, Jon Snow's name is placed as a compromise that both Mallister and Pyke can agree upon.
+The political maneuvers of Samwell Tarly securing Mallister's and Pyke's support (to prevent Slynt, who both agreed would make a bad Lord Commander, from being voted in) and some fortunate election night events result in Jon Snow becoming the 998th Lord Commander of the Night's Watch.
+Jon attempts to make an alliance between the Watch and the wildlings so they can fight their common enemy, the Others.